jsjoeio/joeprevite.com/content/2020-07-13-how-to-learn-quickly/index.md

 A few months back, I set out a goal to learn TypeScript deeply in 3 months and [I did it](https://twitter.com/jsjoeio/status/1250490760362774529).
 Since then, others have asked how they can do the same.
 The outcome is a result of using something that I like to call the **Fast Framework**.
 This guide will teach you how you can use it to learn anything quickly.

-Imagine you're in [Mario Kart](https://en.wikipedia.org/wiki/Mario_Kart) and racing on a new map.
+Imagine you're in racing a car.
 Your goal is to cross the finish line.
 Taking this analogy, we break the framework into three phases:

 1. Make your Map
 1. Stay on Track
-1. Find the Flag
+1. Cross the Finishline

 In each phase, I'll cover different aspects that will help you learn fast and reach your goal.
 I'll use learning TypeScript as the example.
 The first phase will cover the foundation for your learning project.
 Think of this as vision, timeframe, timeline, and organization.
 In the phase after, the focus will be staying on track and I'll discuss aspects related to accountability, momentum, sharing, and focus.
-In the final phase of the journey, the goal is to finish strong and find the flag.
+In the final phase of the journey, the goal is to finish strong and cross the finishline.
 There, I'll talk about practice, confidence, vocabulary, and depth.

 ## Make your Map